Shredd/Tom2.0/README.md

 Hide Mode:

-- "Mode 1" allows you walk away from your computer as it displays a full screen black image (can you the windows key to go to the image to exit as a second option)
+- "Mode 1" allows you walk away from your computer as it displays a full screen black image (you can use the windows key to go to the image to exit out as a second option)

 - "Mode 0" - disables this mode